mcamilaelsevier/ID_Haplo_translator/README.md

 - `input_ids.xlsx`: Input Excel file containing IDs.

 ## Output
-Upon successful execution, the script will create an updated Excel file (`input_ids.xlsx`) with a new column of resulting IDs.
+Upon successful execution, the script will create an updated Excel file (`output_ids.xlsx`) with a new column of resulting IDs.